 A computer group for which membership is determined at run time by comparing the properties of a given device against the criteria set for group membership.
-The set of devices in an automatic group is dynamic, meaning it can and does change.
-See also computer group (on page 31).
+The set of devices in an automatic group is dynamic, meaning that the group can and does change.
+See also computer group (on page 35).